ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 # Wave Simulation Examples

 This repository contains a minimal framework for simulating and animating simple wave phenomena.
+The core solver now supports optional GPU acceleration via ``cupy`` for higher resolution and smoother animations when available.

 The repository now ships with implementations for **20** illustrative wave types collected in ``wave_sim.wave_catalog``.
 These cover a mix of seismic,